General Regulations

 Participation

 Participation in PAGMO is by invitation only.
 A country can request an invitation to the PAGMO from the host country, but the host country will decide whether to issue the invitation or not.
 Each invited country is entitled, subject to available space, to send a team consisting of up to four contestants (the “Contestants”), a Leader, and a Deputy Leader, to be known collectively as the participants (the “Participants”).
-It is strongly recommended that at least one of the people with the role of Leader or Tutor must be a woman.
+To promote women’s representation in leadership positions at least one of the people with the role of Leader or Deputy Leader must be a woman.
+In the event that this requirement hinders a participating country's ability to take part in the competition,the situation will be reviewed by the Host Country on a case-by-case basis.
 Additionally, a team may bring observers.

 There may be charges, specified in the Annual Regulations, for participation by teams from non-Pan American countries.
 An invitation to participate in a PAGMO does not confer any form of political recognition by the PAGMO or the Host Country.
 A Host Country may invite an additional team or teams from that country to participate in a PAGMO.
 Such additional teams have the same status as non-Pan American guest teams.
 There may be teams consisting of Contestants from more than one Pan American country if none of these countries sends a regular team.
 If the organization for the national Mathematical Olympiad in at least one of these countries supports the team, then this team has the same status as an official Pan American team.
 Otherwise, it will be considered as an invited team.